aphawkins/elite-the-sharp-kind/docs/issues.md

 - Incorrect distance show on current planet after hyperspace
 - Hyperspace countdown clip region is overlapping horizontal line in views
 - Clipping incorrect on bottom line
+- Intro2 parade doesn't show all ships, maybe it should

 ## File